 - "Counseling has been helpful to many others like yourself.
 You can try it and see if it helps."

 - "If you don't feel comfortable talking to me about these matters, perhaps you would find it easier to talk to a counselor, privately and confidentially."

 - “We can call Counseling Service together or I can walk over with you if you'd like”.

 Consultation is Available

-If you have concerns about a student, please contact Counseling Services for consultation.
+If you have concerns about a student, please contact Counseling and Psychological Services (CAPS) for consultation.

 - Assess the seriousness of the situation;

 - Find the best way to make a referral;

 - Clarifying your own feelings about the student and the situation.

 Administration Building, Room 210;